-While creating this work, the artist fell into the memories of the wonderful time spent on the French Cote d’Azur.
-The night of July 14 was special for him – that was the time of impetuous fun, inspiring ease and heady freedom.
-It was on this day in 1880 when the national holiday – the Bastille Day – was announced.
-The historical event that became the ground of the initiation of the holiday took place during the Great French Revolution: in 1789, the rebelled Parisians stormed the Bastille fortress-prison, a symbol of the royal despotism, and released seven prisoners.
-This event is considered the beginning of the Great French Revolution, as well as the symbol of the overthrow of absolutism.
-Although the Bastille Day is considered the national holiday in France, it is celebrated not only in this country, but throughout the world.
+While creating this work, the artist recalled the wonderful time spent on the French Cote d’Azur.
+The night of July 14 was special for him – that was the time of reckless fun, inspiring ease and heady freedom.
+On this day in 1880, the national holiday – Bastille Day – was announced.
+The historical event that became the ground of the initiation of the holiday took place during the Great French Revolution: in 1789, the rebelled Parisians stormed the Bastille fortress-prison, a symbol of royal despotism, and released seven prisoners.
+This event is considered the beginning of the Great French Revolution and the symbol of the overthrow of absolutism.
+Although Bastille Day is regarded as the national holiday in France, it is celebrated not only in this country but throughout the world.
 The young artist was not an exception; he felt his involvement with the French people and their history, walking through the landmark of Saint-Tropez – the Old Port – and drawing sketches.